oroinc/documentation/user_guide/ui_understanding_index.rst

 ====================

-The set of documents explaining all the UI components and controls, including the *"OroCRM Menu Items"* document that provides links to documents with detailed description of each menu item, along with that, the “OroCRM Menu Items” document provides links to documents with detailed description of each menu item.
+The set of documents explaining all the UI components and controls, including the *"OroCRM Menu Items"* document that provides links to documents with detailed description of each menu item.

 * :doc:`/user_guide/navigation`
 * :doc:`/user_guide/select_organization`